 Victoria says she found it much easier to follow her mother’s advice to meet with professors at UCI.

 “At office hours, professors welcomed me with open arms,” she says.

 In 2017, when Victoria graduated, Griffin was selected by the School of Social Sciences as the mace bearer, an honorary role for a distinguished alumnus of the school.
-When Petracca called Victoria’s name to receive her diploma, she walked across the stage and presented a sash of appreciation to her mother.
+When Victoria’s name was called to receive her diploma, she walked across the stage and presented a sash of appreciation to her mother.

 “I put it around my mom’s neck, and we both burst into tears and hugged each other,” she says.
 Thankfully, her dad caught the dramatic moment on video.